 Keyword research plays a vital role in SEO.
 Your keyword research will involve identifying a list of phrases describing what your real estate agency does.
 You can use this list to produce a significant amount of website traffic if you’ve picked the right keywords.
 This will make a high starting point for your SEO for real estate agents.
 Keyword research could just be described as modern market research.

-Your keyword research should kick off any serious marketing initiative that you undertake.
-Additionally, it is critical for pay-per-click campaigns, content marketing efforts and on-page SEO.
+Your keyword research should kick off any serious digital marketing initiative that you undertake.
+Additionally, it is critical for pay-per-click campaigns, social media and content marketing efforts.

 So let’s get started.